aaaronmiller/Better-altTab/Project Specifications.md

 Then the memory anchor emerged.
 I needed Slack accessible without breaking my A↔B flow.
 Cmd+Option+` was born: one tap to jump, second tap to revert and re-anchor.
 It felt like pinning a window to my consciousness.

 The Titanium Evolution (2025-11-29) We hit a wall at v25.7.
 Under "Chaos" load (200 tabs, 24-day uptime), the synchronous window enumeration caused a 300ms lag on the first press.
 It felt "sticky."
 We architected v25.8 Titanium: A passive shadow watcher that maintains the window list in the background (O(1) access) combined with a robust "Sanity Check" to correct drift.
 We also fixed the "Blind Tapping" issue with reused canvases and fallback placeholders.
+In v25.9.3, we added Coroutine Caching and Space Watchers to eliminate the final micro-stutters.
 The result is Seamless.

 Design Philosophy